Helpline 0808 800 3333 or contact us

 This page will not display properly because you're using older internet browsing software.
 Please update your browser.

-Video describing Read the transcript for four awkward things to avoid at work video
+Video describing Four awkward things to avoid at work video

 Everyone appreciates a friendly welcome in the office but there’s no need to be overly-nice.
 Don’t make a fuss and just treat disabled people as you would anyone else.